 This project would result in a direct impact of greater than three acres of waters of the state or 1,500 linear feet of streams (or a combination of the two is above the threshold), and as such would not fulfill Tier I criteria for the project.
 Therefore, Texas Commission on Environmental Quality (TCEQ) certification is required.
 Concurrent with USACE processing of this Department of the Army application, the TCEQ is reviewing this application under Section 401 of the Clean Water Act, and Title 30, Texas Administrative Code Section 279.1-13 to determine if the work would comply with State water quality standards.
 By virtue of an agreement between the USACE and the TCEQ, this public notice is also issued for the purpose of advising all known interested persons that there is pending before the TCEQ a decision on water quality certification under such act.

 Any comments concerning the TCEQ application may be submitted to the Texas Commission on Environmental Quality, 401 Coordinator, MSC-150, P.O.
 Box 13087, Austin, TX 78711-3087.
 The public comment period extends 45 days from the date of publication of this notice.
 A copy of the public notice with a description of the work is made available for review in the TCEQ's Austin Office.
 The TCEQ may conduct a public meeting to consider all comments concerning water quality if requested in writing.
-A request for a public meeting must contain the following information: the name, mailing address, application number, or other recognizable reference to the application; a brief description of the interest of the requestor, or of persons represented by the requestor; and a brief description of how the application, if granted, would adversely affect such interest.
+A request for a public meeting must contain the following information: the name, mailing address, application number, or other recognizable reference to the application; a brief description of the interest of the requestor, or of persons represented by the requestor; and a brief description of how the application, if Start Printed Page 21907granted, would adversely affect such interest.

 Director, Trinity River Corridor, Project Office.